“Now that’s a slap in the face.”

 Jan nodded and slowly released his grip on Lysaar.
 She rubbed her neck and gave Jan a venomous glare, but held her tongue.
 Jan didn’t look at her, but locked eyes with Fender.

-“Just make sure that map is a memory.”
+“For everybody’s sake, make sure that map is a memory.”

 Fender gave Jan a quizzical look as Lomona turned and began to walk away, Latti assisting Lysaar as the three of them left Monument Plaza behind and exited the scene.